Oatmeal stitch is made up diagonal rows of two different sizes of square stitches which are worked in the opposite direction from each other.

-The two different directions of the stitches in this pattern give is an interesting texture.
+The two different directions of the stitches in this pattern give it an interesting texture.
 Oatmeal stitch has a fairly large pattern repeat, but it is good for back grounds.

 Identifying Oatmeal stitch

-This stitch combine two different sizes of diagonal square stitches, which are worked at opposite angles to each other.
+This stitch combines two different sizes of diagonal square stitches, which are worked in the opposite direction from each other.

 Rachel Doyle, RSN Essential Stitch Guides: Canvaswork (2013) , p.73